 In return, this affects their overall productivity and motivation at work.

-A virtual happy hour can help maintain their connection with their employees and company.
+A virtual happy hour can help maintain their connection with their employees and the company.
 This uplifts their team spirit and camaraderie, teaching their teams to work with each other even when they’re miles apart.

 What’s more, virtual games and icebreakers help stimulate their analytical and critical thinking skills.

-Zoom happy hour games for remote teams
+Zoom happy hour games for virtual happy hour

 Instead of organizing another virtual meetup, make your Zoom bondings livelier by adding games and icebreakers.